When the Riley School of Irish Music started in January of 1996,

 recording device to class.
 This can be anything from a

-or a mini-disk recorder.
+or a cell phone.
 Instructors will give you tunes

 to record and listen to at home as you practice.

-We strongly recommend you train your ear by listening
+We strongly encourage you to train your ear by listening

 to the music.
 It's much easier to learn to play a tune